 Luckily, shippers have a partner when it comes to dealing with freight.
-Using Shipwell, shippers and brokers leverage a centralized platform plus internal team of freight pros to ensure their freight delivers delight, no matter what time of year it is.
+Using Shipwell, shippers and 3PLs leverage a centralized platform plus internal team of freight pros to ensure their freight delivers delight, no matter what time of year it is.

 Carriers get full support of a brokerage team that has their back plus smart tech to support all parties involved with a shipment.

 Want help in ensuring your freight goes off without a hitch?
 Try Shipwell by signing up for a demo to learn more.
 Score a touchdown with your customers, save time and money, and leverage the smartest freight tech in the industry.